Documenting Code

 Code tells you how, comments tell you why. -- Jeff Atwood

-We can further organize our code by documenting it to make it easier for others (and our future selves) to easily navigate and extend it.
+We can really improve the quality of our codebase by documenting it to make it easier for others (and our future selves) to easily navigate and extend it.
 We know our code base best the moment we finish writing it but fortunately documenting it will allow us to quickly get back to that familiar state of mind.
 Documentation can mean many different things to developers, so let's define the most common components:

 comments